RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Wait for the production deployment to complete via CodeReady Workspaces Terminal:

-`oc rollout -n coolstore-prod status dc/coolstore-prod`
+`oc rollout -n userXX-coolstore-prod status -w dc/coolstore-prod`

 Once it completes, verify that the production application has the new change (blue header):